GoberInfinity/ExamplePython/Interview/Strategies.md

 ## Fast and Slow Pointer

-You begin with two pointers/positioning to the initial node/element, you need to move two times the fast pointers each time the slow pointer moves forward.
+You begin with two pointers/positioning to the initial node/element, you need to move two times the fast pointers each time the slow pointer moves forward or move the fast pointer with a certain criteria

 Related to: [linked list](../DataStructures/LinkedList/Info.md),[list]()

+## Two pointers

+One pointer starts from the beginning while the other pointer starts from the end, the algorithm ends when they both meet or they reach certain criteria.

 ## Sliding window